 Tusayan is a very good alternative for where to stay near Grand Canyon South Rim.
 It’s not inside Grand Canyon National Park like Grand Canyon Village, but it’s the town nearest to Grand Canyon Village.

-From Tusayan it’s a drive of roughly 6 miles (10 km) to the beautiful overlooks at Grand Canyon South Rim.
+From the hotels in Tusayan it’s a drive of roughly 6 miles (10 km) to the beautiful overlooks at Grand Canyon South Rim.
 So it’s a very short ride to get from your accommodation in Tusayan to Grand Canyon National Park.

-However, if you stay in Tusayan you have to brave the lines at the entry gates every time you want to go to enjoy Grand Canyon.
-So even if the drive is short it could take some time to get to the beautiful Grand Canyon trails and outlooks.
+However, if you stay in Tusayan for the South Rim you have to brave the lines at the entry gates every time you want to go to enjoy Grand Canyon.
+So even if the drive is short from your Tusayan hotel it could take some time to get to the beautiful Grand Canyon trails and outlooks.

 Still, that Tusayan is just such a short drive away makes it very attractive to stay here.
 And that’s reflected in the hotel rates.
 So for cheaper Grand Canyon lodging options you should look into the other alternatives for where to stay near Grand Canyon South Rim in Grand Canyon Junction/Valle, Williams and Flagstaff.

 To sum up, Tusayan is from the perspective of convenience not as good as Grand Canyon Village.
-But the drive to Grand Canyon Village is very short and that makes it a great option for where to stay when visiting Grand Canyon South Rim.
+But you find great accommodation in Tusayan and the drive to Grand Canyon Village is very short.
+That makes Tusayan a great option for where to stay when visiting Grand Canyon South Rim.

 - Driving time: ≈ 10 minutes